HemaDas351/Coding_Club/README.md

 3. Explore the site

 ## Credits
-Developed by [Your Name] for the Coding Club ✨
+Developed by Hema Das for the Coding Club ✨

----

-Want to add deployment info or GitHub Pages link too?